-- Align and firmly insert the SLI bridge connector to the goldfingers on each graphics card.
-Ensure that the connector is firmly in place. - Connect two independent auxiliary power sources from the power supply to the two graphics cards separately. - 6.
-Connect a VGA or a DVI cable to the graphics card.
+- 1. Prepare three SLI-ready graphics cards. - Insert the three graphics card into the PCIEX16 slots.
+If your motherboard has more than two PCIEX16 slots, refer to Chapter 2 in this user manual for the locations of the PCIEX16 slots recommended for multi-graphics card installation. - 3.
+Ensure that the cards are properly seated on the slots. - Align and firmly insert the 3-Way SLI bridge connector to the goldfingers on each graphics card.
+Ensure that the connector is firmly in place. - Connect three independent auxiliary power sources from the power supply to the three graphics cards separately. - Connect a VGA or a DVI cable to the graphics card.